tarantinor27/tarantinor27/README.md

 >Images of different animals can be clicked to play corresponding sounds.

 [MyPiano]()
->THis project uses the concepts from the previous project to create a replica of keys on a piano.
+>This project uses the concepts from the previous project to create a replica of keys on a piano.

 [Music Maker]()
 >The user can click on intruments to play them and record the string of intruments which they played.